doshky/doshky.com/_pages/contact.md

 ---
+inner: true
+order: 3
 title: "Contact "
 subheading: Have thoughts?
 Great, just
 heading: Contact Me
 text:
-  - and share anything that comes to mind, I'd appreciate your question, opinion or suggestion.
+  - "and share anything that comes to mind, I'd appreciate your question, opinion or suggestion."
 image: ./assets/images/paintings/woman-writing-color.png
+head:
+  text: "and share anything that comes to mind, I'd appreciate your question, opinion
+    or suggestion."
 ---